|

-flavor is rich.
+flavor, and they store very well.
 They will remind you of those very popular commercially made

 Cookies and Brownies.
 Although it is one of her smaller books, with just 50